Variant Call Format

-The standard is currently in version 4.3, although the 1000 Genomes Project has developed its own specification for structural variations such as duplications, which are not easily accommodated into the existing schema.
-There is also a genomic VCF (gVCF) extended format, which includes additional information about "blocks" that match the reference and their qualities.
-A set of tools is also available for editing and manipulating the files.
+The standard is currently in version 4.5, although the 1000 Genomes Project has developed its own specification for structural variations such as duplications, which are not easily accommodated into the existing schema.

+Additional file formats have been developed based on VCF, including genomic VCF (gVCF). gVCF is an extended format which includes additional information about "blocks" that match the reference and their qualities.